 Continuous scan - With the continuous scan option Enabled, scan jobs are not sent until Done is tapped.
 After clicking Scan, the printing device scans another page.
 You can select from the following:

-HCPDF and XPS formats are not supported because of problems with content orientation.
+The XPS format is not supported because of problems with content orientation.
 The SDK tools either reject the content-adjusted (rotated) images right away or the orientation changes are ignored.

 Paper size selection - on some devices, if you put a different paper size in the feeder, it will auto-correct according to what was detected.
 E.g. A4 in the feeder with A5 in settings will result in A4 scan.